jeremyrdavis/an-all-code-introduction-to-ddd-and-hexagonal-architecture/README.md

 # ddd-developerweek-2023

-## Domains and Sub Domains

-Domain: Conference
+## First Things

+Questions to ask before we start coding:
 1. What makes the system worth writing?
 2. Why not buy it off the shelf?
 3. Why not outsource it?

+Good answers:
+1. What makes the system worth writing?
+- it delivers competitive advantage
+- it drives revenue
+- it increases customer satisfaction
+2. Why not buy it off the shelf?
+- it doesn't exist on any shelf
+3. Why not outsource it?
+- it is a product not a project
+- the business logic is complicated and requires domain expertise

+## Domains and Sub Domains

+Domain: Conference

 Core Subdomains:
 - Sessions